FNNDSC/pl-z2labelmap/README.rst

             --man                                                       \
             /incoming /outgoing

-This will generate the internal help file.
+This will print the internal help.

 Make sure that the host ``$(pwd)/out`` directory is world writable!